-- 5.1.4 The north to south transect shown in Figure 6 follows similar patterns to those set out in Sections 5.1.3-5.1.4 above.
-The surface subcrop of the Lewes Nodular Chalk Formation (SU1) drops from north to south, while that of the River Terrace Deposits 1 (SU3) is sub-horizontal.
-Subcrops of the basal sub-units of SU4 Alluvium (i.e. SU4a-SU4c) thin and disappear from north to south to be replaced by SU4d, while archaeological deposits (SU5) remain at a relatively constant thickness throughout the transect. - 5.1.5 Unlike the deposit model presented in the desk-based assessment (Wilkinson 2020, figure 5, 17), Figure 7 clearly shows SU3 River Terrace Deposits 1 'emerging' at 5m bgl, and sub-cropping across most of the CWR site by 6m bgl.
-It is likely then that the latter depth is the maximum vertical extent of archaeological interest on the CWR site.
-This prediction is made despite the possibility that SU3 is of an age that might suggest Palaeolithic archaeological potential (possibly c.
-70,000 BP see Section 2.2).
-However, the entirety of the SU3 stratum appears to reflect deposition in high energy fluvial conditions deposits in which people are unlikely to have been present, while even the fine-grained facies of SU3 that were observed in the boreholes appeared afossiliferous (a caveat being that no formal assessment has been carried out of the samples collected). - 5.1.6 The subcrop patterns described in Sections 5.1.2-5.1.5 combined with the sedimentological and geochemical evidence suggest the following changes in depositional environment during the course of the Holocene: - The development and infilling of a broadly north-south orientated channel in the western and central area of the CWR site during the Early (i.e. 9700-6236 cal.
+- 6.1.7 The subcrop patterns described in Sections 6.1.2-6.1.6 combined with the sedimentological and geochemical evidence suggest the following changes in depositional environment during the course of the Holocene: - 1.
+The development and infilling of a broadly north-south orientated channel in the western and central area of the CWR site during the Early (i.e. 9700-6236 cal.
 BC) and/or Middle Holocene (6236-2250 cal.
-BC); - 2.
+BC)16; - 2.
 A change in flow regime leading to the development of a shallow channel filled by clean, carbonate charged water in the western part of the CWR during the Middle Holocene (6236-2250 cal.
 BC); - 3.
 A further alteration to the fluvial regime, probably in the Late Holocene (after 2250 cal.
-BC), in which the CWR site coincided with the floodplain (and probably [the] channel[s]) of the River Itchen, and on which mineral-rich overbank deposits formed.
+BC)7, in which the CWR site coincided with the floodplain (and probably [the] channel[s]) of the River Itchen, and on which mineral-rich overbank deposits formed.
 These latter are likely indicative of soil erosion upstream (i.e. providing a source of the mineral particles) and therefore possibly woodland clearance and agriculture (it is notable that molluscan and plant macroremain assessment of the relevant strata are suggestive of open environments).
-Geochemical and sedimentological data from alluvium suggests that initial development was before the foundation of Venta Belgarum, but that final accretion in the central part of the CWR site was coincident with human activity and therefore of Roman and later date. - 4.
-A new 4m deep channel passing through the area in which ARCA CWR BH08 was constructed and was infilled by alluvial deposits (but also incorporated anthropogenic artefacts and residues) during the historic period (AD 43 onwards); - Accretion of archaeological deposits took place from the Roman period (AD43-410) onwards across the entirety of the CWR site.
-The thickest of these deposits, those with the greatest quantity of structural material lie beneath the present bus station and its surrounds.
+Geochemical and sedimentological data from alluvium suggests that initial development was before the foundation of Venta Belgarum, but that final accretion in the central part of the CWR site was coincident with human activity in the Roman and Anglo-Saxon periods. - 4.
+A new 4m deep channel passing through the area in which ARCA CWR BH08 was constructed and was infilled by alluvial deposits (but also incorporated anthropogenic artefacts and residues) during the historic period (AD 43 onwards); - 5.
+Accretion of archaeological deposits took place from the Roman period (AD43-410) onwards across the entirety of the CWR site.
+The thickest of these deposits and those with the greatest quantity of structural material lie beneath the present bus station and its surrounds.

-5.2 Preservational potential
+6.2 Preservational potential